-Following the outstanding success of the All Whites at the Stadium and on the back of the Beckham game last year, there is a very high profile of football in the capital, which the Trust needs to capitalise on.
+Following the outstanding success of the All Whites at the Football World Cup, the high profile of football continues in the capital.
 Football has become a major sporting code for us and for the city.
 The key is the Phoenix and the very strong support they have developed locally.
-We expect that, following the Football World Cup in South Africa and the development of some new heroes for the local football fans, attendance should increase in 2010/11.
+Proposed changes to the A-League schedule with the competition starting in October should help increase attendance from 2012 and assist with event scheduling.